Chronic Heart Failure and Qualifying for Disability Benefits

 - Loss of appetite, nausea

-- Ejection fraction (the percentage of blood pumped with each heart beat) must be 30% or less during a period of stability (not during acute heart failure); or
+- Ejection fraction (the percentage of blood pumped with each heartbeat) must be 30% or less during a period of stability (not during an episode of acute heart failure); OR

 - The heart’s left ventricular end diastolic dimension is larger than 6.0.

-For diastolic failure, the medical evidence must document:
+For diastolic failure, (when the heart is unable to fill properly) medical evidence must document ALL of the following:

-- Thickness of left ventricular wall and interventricular septum 2.5 cm or larger on imaging
+- Thickness of left ventricular wall and interventricular septum 2.5 cm or larger on imaging; and

-Additionally, you must exhibit one of the following functional limitations:
+You must also exhibit one of the following functional limitations:

 - Persistent symptoms of heart failure that severely limit activities of daily living; or